tbotnz/netpalm/README.md

 </p>

 ### Scaling Concepts

-netpalm containers can be scaled in and out as required.
+Every netpalm container can be scaled in and out as required.
 Kubernetes or Swarm is reccomended for any large scale deployments.

 <p align="center">
 <img src="/static/images/np-scale-out.png">